Frequently Asked Questions

 General

-nav0 is a free, open-source, privacy-focused desktop web browser built on Electron and Chromium.
-The name comes from "navigate + zero (bloat)."
+Nav0 (pronounced "Nav Nought") is a free, open-source, privacy-focused desktop web browser built on Electron and Chromium.
+The name comes from "navigate + nought (bloat)."
 It collects zero telemetry, requires no accounts, and stores all data locally on your device.

-On macOS, install via Homebrew: brew install --cask nav0-org/nav0/nav0-browser.
+On macOS, install via Homebrew: brew install --cask nav0-org/nav0/nav0.
 On Windows and Linux, download installers from GitHub Releases.
 On all platforms, you can build from source.

 Privacy